What are the symptoms of pneumonia?

 When we move, we make our muscles stronger - and we also make them more efficient.
 For those of us with breathing problems or conditions like asthma, it also confronts fear of getting breathless and improves confidence - making the next time we exercise a tiny bit less intimidating.

 It's harder to stay active in the winter than it is in the summer, and in particular people with lung problems sometimes find that cold weather makes breathlessness or a cough worse.

 Smoking can also contribute to breathlessness and coughing.
 GPs and pharmacists are always happy to help you find a suitable way to quit or you can refer yourself to a quit smoking service on the NHS.

 Want to quit smoking?
 Book a smoking cessation appointment with your local pharmacist today.

-Heating your house and wrapping up both reduce your risk of getting chest infections, Dr Whittamore advises.
-Keeping warm is particularly important if you're over 65, have health conditions or aren't very mobile: in this case, you should try to make sure your home is heated to at least 18°C. A 2014 report by Public Health England also noted the evidence of a link between cold homes, and conditions including asthma and pneumonia.
+Heating your house and wrapping yourself up in warm clothes both reduce your risk of getting chest infections, Dr Whittamore advises.
+Keeping warm is particularly important if you're over 65, have health conditions or aren't very mobile - in this case, you should try to make sure your home is heated to at least 18°C. A report by Public Health England also found a link between cold homes, and conditions including asthma and pneumonia.

 Treat underlying conditions

 People with underlying respiratory conditions like asthma, COPD and pulmonary fibrosis are at higher risk of pneumonia.
-But taking steps now reduces risk when cold, wet weather really sets in.
+But taking steps to help when it is warmer, reduces risk when cold, wet weather really sets in.

-"The message I'm giving now to patients with an underlying condition is to stay on top of their disease as much as they can," Dr Whittamore says.
+"The message I give to patients with an underlying condition is to stay on top of their disease as much as they can," Dr Whittamore says.

 If symptoms seem worse, it might be because the lungs are already a little bit infected or inflamed, which can make it easier for new infections like pneumonia to take hold.
 Solving these before winter sets in reduces the risk of getting chest infections, especially pneumonia.